DF-107 - Dong Feng / East Wind fighter

 In August 1959, by authorization, DF-107 experimental work stopped.
 In September 1959 the office designed DF-107Z tactic reconnaissance aircraft according to the factory party committee's resolution, simultaneously with the DF-107A testing machine.
 Later there were designed transition plans, so the DF-107J ground attack trainer aircraft was not put into trial production.
 By October 1959 the aircraft's expected use of the Red Flag 2 engines faced difficulty according to the plan.
 The aircraft design office modified the design to the DF-107S, to change to the Soviet RD-9B engine (used in the Mig-19 / J-6).
 The DF-107 made a full size wooden model, and then stopped the development.

 The plan was postponed repeatedly, the most basic reason being the design's requirements were a very great distance from China's aircraft industry's existing technology and craft production.
+The aircraft was not put into production, and the project was discontinued only after a full-scale model was manufactured.

 Of the many novel technology used for the DF-107 was a variable angle of attack wing design similar to the F-8 Crusader or some of the Mikoyan Ye-series fighter prototypes.
 Otherwise this fighter closely resembles a twin engined Starfighter fuselage with a standard tail and sharply ranked wings.
 The two engines were to be fed by two lateral air intakes and seem to have been much improved and up-rated engines derived from the WP-6 called "Hong Qui-2" ("Red Flag-2").
 This was the second indigenous turbojet designed by the Shenyang Aeroengine Design Office (SADO) following the initial success of the PF-1A developed for the JJ-1.
 Even after early ground test runs seem to have been successful or at least quite promising, it was once again decided to stop all development work on the engine and the fighter itself from November 1959 on and to develop another engine called "Type-814" for the next project the DF-113.